 What is the journey or character arc throughout the narrative?
 What are they like at the beginning of the story, and how is that different from what they’re like at the end?
 What challenges do they face, and how do those challenges shape them?

-One effective way to flesh out strong characters is to conduct an in-depth interview with each.
+One effective way to flesh out strong characters is to conduct an in-depth character interview with each one of them.
 Create a list of ten, twenty, or even thirty or more questions and interview each character in your story with them.

 Some characters may require more fleshing out than others, but each character should still have a rich background and life story, even if those details are not included in your final draft.
-With seamless character development, you can provide your readers a connection with your story.
+With seamless character development, you can provide your readers a connection with the entire story.

 3. Create your setting